FaiHomjandee/DeepCLSMOTE/README.md

 ## Usage

-All the steps for data preparation, model training (both the baseline CNN and DeepCLSMOTE), synthetic sample generation (if applicable as a separate step), and evaluation are contained within the `DeepCLSMOTE.ipynb` Jupyter Notebook.
+All the steps for data preparation, model training (both the baseline CNN and DeepCLSMOTE), synthetic sample generation , and evaluation are contained within the `DeepCLSMOTE.ipynb` Jupyter Notebook.

 To run the experiments: